Assigning Access Rights to Administrative Users

 All of these tasks require some level of access rights; tasks that don't require access rights don't appear in this table.

-A higher level of access rights always takes precedence over a lower level.
-For example, if you assigned a user Administrator access rights on a managed system and then assigned the same user Auditor access rights on a datacenter within that managed system, that user has the Administrator access rights on all datacenters.
+A higher level of access rights always take precedence over lower levels.
+For example, if you assign Administrator access rights for a cloud account and then assign Auditor access rights for a datacenter within that cloud account, the user account has Administrator access rights for all datacenters.

-Conversely, if you assigned a user Auditor access rights on a managed system and then assigned the same user Administrator access rights on one datacenter within that managed system, then the user has Administrator access rights on the specified datacenter and Auditor access rights on the managed system and all other datacenters in that managed system.
+Conversely, if you assign Auditor access rights for a cloud account and then assign Administrator access rights on one datacenter within that cloud account, then the user account has Administrator access rights on the specified datacenter and Auditor access rights for the cloud account and all other datacenters in that cloud account.